This Is Her First Lynching

-This Is Her First Lynching is a 1934 anti-lynching cartoon by American artist Reginald Marsh.
+This Is Her First Lynching is a 1934 anti-lynching editorial cartoon by American artist Reginald Marsh.
 It shows a white crowd attending a lynching; a woman in the crowd has a young child on her shoulders, and says to her neighbor, "This is her first lynching".
 The cartoon was shown in one of two 1935 New York anti-lynching exhibitions that aimed to support anti-lynching legislation.
 Scholars regard it as showing a young white girl's initiation in a communal process of racist violence.

 Description

 The cartoon was published in The New Yorker in 1934, and republished in The Crisis (the NAACP's journal), and depicts a mob in a rural part of America at a lynching.
-The mob consists of white people, men and women with wide-brimmed hats and bonnets, with a farmhouse in the back; they are watching a Black man being burned on the viewer's left, outside of the picture.
+The mob consists of white people, men and women with wide-brimmed hats and bonnets, with a farmhouse in the back; they are watching events on the viewer's left, outside of the picture.
 At right, an older woman holds up a young girl, who is looking at the lynching in a "pensive and perhaps confused" way; the older woman tells her neighbor, "This is her first lynching".
 (Matthew Teutsch, a scholar of African-American literature, says "the girl appears inquisitive, as if she is learning a lesson".)

 Walter Francis White, leader of the NAACP and a longtime advocate of anti-lynching bills, used the image in 1935 in an anti-lynching art exhibition, An Art Commentary On Lynching, in New York City, alongside works like The Law Is Too Slow by George Bellows.

 The year earlier, Marsh had donated the original of the drawing to the NAACP office in Manhattan, New York, prompting White to write a thank-you letter stating it to be "the nucleus of a collection of drawings dealing with lynching" in the office and of those "the most effective one I have ever seen", also telling Marsh that he had recommended it for a Pulitzer Prize.